-Sacrament of Holy Eucharist Formation for the reception of the Holy Eucharist begins in Kindergarten the reception of the sacrament takes place in 2nd Grade and formation continues through 12th Grade.
-Children 8 and older who have missed this sacrament will need to go through RCIA to catch up, and after catching up they will need to attend subsequent formation.
+Sacrament of Holy Eucharist Formation for the reception of the Holy Eucharist begins in Kindergarten the reception of the sacrament takes place generally in 2nd Grade after completing the application process.
+Formation continues through 12th Grade.
+Children 8 and older who have missed this sacrament will need to go through RCIA, and after full initiation they will still need to participate in parish life and continued formation.

 Sunday Masses: 4:30 pm Vigil Mass on Saturdays 8:30 am and 10:30 am on Sundays

 Holy Day Masses: 7:00 am and 6:00 pm Vigil Masses Scheduled as necessary (visit our Facebook events page for details)

 Weekday Masses: 5:30 pm Tuesday in the Chapel of the Angels 7:00 am Wednesday through Friday in the Chapel of the Angels

 Sacrament of Baptism Call the Parish Office to set up Baptism date and time and to get details regarding requirements.
 Baptisms are generally held after the 4:30 p.m.
 Mass on Saturday or after the 10:30 a.m.
 Mass on Sunday.

 Sacrament of Reconciliation First reconciliation takes place as part of formation in preparation for the reception of the Eucharist whether that be through RCIA or youth Sacramental Preparation Program.

 Saturdays 9:00 am to 10:00 am & 3:15 pm to 4:00 pm or by appointment.